Gokul-S77/efficient-video-processing-autonomous-driving/README.md

 ## 📸 Sample Output

-_A processed video frame with lane lines, object labels, and frame skipping applied._
+_A processed video frame with lane lines, object labels, and frame skipping applied video is available in 'Data/Output' folder._

 ---